Subscribe

 For example, I immediately discount any framework about human beings that comes packaged in a nice, symmetric diagram, with exactly identical quantities of bullets and sub-categories:

-Human beings are more complex, and these components are more complicated, than saying “there are four categories, and each of the four have exactly two subcategories.”
+Human beings are more complex than saying “there are four categories, and each of the four have exactly six subcategories of descriptors, and each of those have an identical number of components.”
 No, that’s never how it is with people.
 If you had said there are five major categories, and some don’t subdivide, while others are complex, and some are fairly well understood, while others are still a mystery, I’d believe that you were trying to model reality instead of ensuring some picture had 90° rotational symmetry.

-As another example, I immediately discount any list with exactly 10 items.
-That’s how many fingers we have, not how many things should probably be on that list4.
-Instead, my lists of things like what goes into a great strategy or deciding whether an investment is worthwhile contain however many items make sense.
+Another red flag is any list with exactly 10 items.
+That’s how many fingers we have, not how many things should probably be on that list.4 Instead, my lists of things like what goes into a great strategy or deciding whether an investment is worthwhile contain however many items make sense.
 Or in this analysis of why startups fail, the categories and quantity of bullets under each category are imbalanced.
 Or my system for PMF has steps of varying length and detail, and even gives counter-examples to show how it’s an interesting guide but not a law.

-4 Unless “ten” really is significant, for example you really have exactly 10 teams, and this is the list of each team’s top priority.
-Then I like it a lot!
+4 Unless “ten” truly is significant, for example if you have exactly 10 teams, and this is the list of each team’s top priority.
+Or if it’s arbitraryness is implies, like James Altucher’s 10 ideas every morning exercise, where it’s understood that the number is not an essential part of the process.

 And so on with other models.
-Does the model of human organization reflect the complexity and capreciousness of real humans, the good and bad incentives and emotions, the different personalities and ways those react to the world, or is it modeled as if people are fungible worker-units with predictable responses to stimulii, built by a professor who has never managed a team beyond six sycophantic grad students?
+If you’re modeling human organization, does it reflect the complexity and capreciousness of real humans, the good and bad incentives and emotions, the different personalities and ways those react to the world, or is it modeled as if people are fungible worker-units with predictable responses to stimulii, built by a professor who has never managed a team beyond six sycophantic grad students?

 Does the model of strategy fit into 2x2s and symmetric diagrams, with rubric scoring, with the same questions for all companies of all stages in all industries in all markets?
 Or does it grapple with the complexity of interacting systems of markets, customers, competitors, alternatives, employees, technology, products, and global trends, each dynamic, each affecting the others, each unknowable and unquantifiable along some of their most important dimensions?

-I trust more in diagrams that aren’t balanced, symmetrical, or even pretty, because perhaps they’re primarily interested in modeling the messy truth of the world:
+I trust more in diagrams that aren’t balanced, symmetrical, or even pretty, because perhaps they’re primarily interested in modeling the messy truth of the world, like Figure 5 and Figure 6.

 All models are wrong, but some are useful.
 The most useful are the ones that genuinely attempt to model the real, complex, ugly, asymmetric world, not the ones made to look pretty on slides and brocheures for consulting services.